-At the heart of the Li family’s funeral sequence today is the Invitation ritual (zhaoqing 召請).
-This introduction is adapted from my book, pp.109–12, 298–307—do watch the film from 58.14.
+At the heart of the funeral sequence of the Li family Daoists today is the Invitation ritual (zhaoqing 召請).
+This introduction is adapted from my book, pp.109–12, 298–307—and do watch the film from 58.14.
 It’s another illustration that ritual manuals don’t tell the whole story—performance is primary.

 I have two reasons to focus on the Invitation—one about simplification, one about complexity.
 This is one of the few ritual segments for which the Daoists still have a manual, although as usual they don’t need it in performance.
 It is among the longest in their collection, but they now perform only a small part of its nineteen double pages; as with Fetching Water, a comparison of their present performance practice with the manual shows a significant simplification.
 Perhaps the term “complete” in the title Zhaoqing quanbu suggests that it was commonly abbreviated.
 But only rarely can we speculate how long it may be since they used more of its text.

 As to complexity, whereas today the bulk of their performance of funerary texts consists of slow choral hymns, for this Invitation sequence the a cappella rendition over a mere fifteen minutes or so is now perhaps their most densely-packed, complex, and varied segment of ritual performance, full of dramatic contrasts in tempo and dynamics—with both slow and fast choral singing and chanting, free-tempo solo singing, and a variety of styles of percussion interludes and accompaniment.